ChartIQ/chartiq-react-app/README.md

 ## Overview

-ChartIQ's React component toolkit enables you to create custom charting applications in the React framework.
+ChartIQ's React component toolkit enables you to create custom charting applications using the React JavaScript library.

-The toolkit was created by wrapping ChartIQ's native [web components](https://documentation.chartiq.com/tutorial-Web%20Component%20Interface.html) in React components, enabling them to be used natively within the React framework.
+The toolkit was created by wrapping ChartIQ's custom [web components](https://documentation.chartiq.com/tutorial-Web%20Component%20Interface.html) in React components, enabling the web components to be used natively in React.
 The toolkit is located in the [src/chartiq](./src/chartiq) folder.

-This README provides an example of leveraging the React toolkit to implement ChartIQ's advanced chart application (*sample-template-advanced.html*), which comes with the ChartIQ SDK.
+This README provides an example of using the React toolkit to create the equivalent of ChartIQ's advanced chart application (*sample-template-advanced.html*), which is included in the ChartIQ SDK (see an [example implementation](https://demo.chartiq.com)).

 ## Installation and getting started

-To use this project, you need to include a copy of the ChartIQ library.
-We recommend that you install the library from the tarball you received in your license.
-If you do not have a copy of the library, please contact your ChartIQ account manager before continuing this installation.
+To use this project, you need to install a copy of the ChartIQ library.
+If you do not have a copy of the library, please contact your ChartIQ account manager.

-**Note:** SDK version 7.3.0 (*chartiq-7.3.0.tgz*) or later is required to use the React component toolkit.
+**Note:** SDK version 7.5.0 (*chartiq-7.5.0.tgz*) or later is required to use the React component toolkit.

 To install the ChartIQ library, run the following command: